Affiliate links on Android Authority may earn us a commission. Learn more.

 How to combine multiple PowerPoints into one

-It could be for archiving purposes, or to combine related training modules into one presentation.
+It could be for archiving purposes or to combine related training modules into one presentation.
 Or you might need to put the same boilerplate disclaimer in all your presentations.
-There are quite a few situations where it would serve the application or meeting better to combine multiple PowerPoints into one.
+There are quite a few situations where combining multiple PowerPoints into one would serve the application or meeting better.
 It’s easily done.
 Even if you only want to copy a slide or two into another PowerPoint, the process is straightforward.
 This feature is available on all versions of PowerPoint: desktop, web-based, and mobile.